 In the world of Jump, unpopular series get cut, while popular ones keep going.
 It is only natural that there would be considerable pressure to keep Dragon Ball going when it was at the height of its popularity.
 Knowing Toriyama’s dislike of the weekly serialization grind, and the fact that he chose the name “Dragon Ball Z” because he wanted to end the series soon, it seems pretty unlikely that Toriyama would have refused the opportunity to end the series after the Freeza arc if it had been offered.
-On its own, the claim the Dragon Ball‘s popularity made Toriyama continue past the Freeza arc is extremely plausible.
+On its own, the claim that Dragon Ball‘s popularity made Toriyama continue past the Freeza arc is extremely plausible.

-We must not forget how misleading it is to mention this claim without the proper context.
+We must not forget how misleading it is to mention this claim without the proper context, however.
 The speculation that Dragon Ball‘s popularity made Toriyama continue past Freeza is frequently mentioned by fans, while the fact that its popularity also made him continue past the first year, and volume 10, and then volume 13, is seldom brought up.
-This makes the Freeza claim take on undue importance, as if ending it with Freeza would have been Toriyama’s Plan A, when in reality it would have been more like his Plan C or D.
+This makes the Freeza claim take on undue importance, as though ending it with Freeza would have been Toriyama’s Plan A, when in reality it would have been more like his Plan C or D.

 Toriyama was forced by his editor(s) to continue past Freeza

 Strictly speaking this should not be a distinct claim from the previous one.
 After all, one must assume that it would be Toriyama’s editor who would be in charge of conveying to Toriyama information on the series’ popularity and Jump‘s desire to let it end or not.
 Technically the only time that we know of where Toriyama ever explicitly mentions editors in regards to the series ending is in Viz’s Shonen Jump #3.
 As we saw before, he said that “I worked on the series for almost 10 years.
 When I reached about the third year, I was really pushing my limit, but the original editors of Weekly Shōnen Jump in Japan made me continue the story.”
 How literally we can take Toriyama idea of the “third year” of Dragon Ball‘s run is up for debate, but it would still be quite a stretch to say that he is talking about the Freeza arc.
-Dragon Ball began at the very end of 1984, while the Freeza arc concluded in 1991, the 8th year of its run (or 7th year, if you do not count 1984, which only saw the first four Dragon Ball chapters).
+Dragon Ball began at the very end of 1984, while the Freeza arc concluded in 1991, the 8th year of its run (or 7th year, leaving out 1984, which only saw the first five Dragon Ball chapters).

 The “editors of Weekly Shōnen Jump” would likely refer to the people who run Jump as a whole, rather than simply Toriyama’s personal editor.
-The rumors themselves vary as to whether it was the main head honchos of Jump or Toriyama’s own editor who made him continue, but it is likely the same difference (the latter would just be working for the former, after all).
+The rumors themselves vary as to whether it was the main head honchos of Jump or Toriyama’s own editor who made him continue, but it is of little importance (the latter would just be working for the former, after all).
 The point is that when Toriyama says, for instance, that all the support he had been getting from fans meant that he “can’t end it at 10 volumes or so”, by “can’t” he does not simply mean out of the goodness of his heart or something.
 Rather, the people at Jump almost certainly put pressure on him to continue his popular series so that they could go on making money.

 This would all seem rather reasonable speculation, almost too obvious to point out, so why bother?
 In the magical land of the Internet, reasonable claims tend to get distorted into somewhat less than reasonable ones.
 The pressure that Jump almost certainly placed on Toriyama to continue gets exaggerated into rather silly rumors about Toriyama being threatened with physical violence or even death if he did not keep drawing Dragon Ball.
 You do not hear these all that often, but they are out there.
 One such rumor was mentioned in a listener’s e-mail featured on Episode #0013 of our own podcast back in 2005.
 There are also more pleasant rumors that Toriyama received a large “bribe” to continue the series, similar to how Jerry Seinfeld was offered an enormous amount of money to continue his sitcom past its ninth season.
 These rumors are, again, unsubstantiated.

-Besides these sorts of rumors, what is so strange about people saying Toriyama was “forced” to continue past Freeza is that it implies he had some sort of especially strong desire to end it there specifically, as opposed to just generally wanting to end the series whenever possible but being continuously pushed along by its popularity… which brings us to the next claim.
+Besides these sorts of rumors, what is so strange about people saying Toriyama was “forced” to continue past Freeza is that it implies he had some sort of especially strong desire to end it there specifically, as opposed to just generally wanting to end the series whenever possible but being constantly pushed along by its popularity… which brings us to the next claim.